idia640/presentations/week02/PITCHME.md

  - Conditions & variables
  - Findings

+Note:

-Note: This document is in your github directory.
+This document is in your github directory.
 Go in and edit it, but don't forget to preview it and make sure it looks like you think it should.
 I would recommend using an external editor with spell/grammar check and then pasting it into the window.
 Fiddle with your markdown for headers or bullets from there, or use an external markdown editor to test.

 ---
-## Critical thinking (respond to 5)
+## Critical thinking

 - Does the paper seem significant or not?
 Why or why not?
 - Does the methodology seem sound or suspect?
 In what sense?
 - Can you think of confounding variables that the author did not discuss?
 - Does this paper get its message across clearly?
 How or how not?
 - Does it change your thoughts or has it introduced new ideas to you?
 In what way?

 ---

-## Critical thinking (continued)
+## Critical thinking (cont.)

 - Do you think the study is reproduce-able (like an exact recipe) or that the author left out too many details?
 What do you think needed more explanation?
 - Can you imagine how insights from this paper might be used in design?

 Note: